100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 10. Can I remove a tramp stamp tattoo?

 Yes.
 Laser removal can fade or erase tattoos.
-But it can be pricey and take many sessions.
+However, it can be expensive and require multiple sessions.
 It can also hurt a bit.
-Think carefully before getting a tattoo if you might want it removed later.
+Consider carefully whether you want to get a tattoo removed in the future.

 11. How much does a tramp stamp tattoo cost?